Why should I get a home inspection?

 Does On Target Home Inspections carry professional errors and omission insurance?

 Yes.
-On Target Home Inspections carries insurance to protect the company, but more importantly you, our client.
+On Target Home Inspections carries insurance to protect the company, but more importantly to protect you, our client.
 We strive to do the industry’s most comprehensive and thorough professional home inspections, but as there is a small possibility that something may not have been visible at the time of the inspection, or may have been overlooked since, unfortunately, humans are imperfect, despite our greatest desires not to be so, a claim could result.
-So, the professional errors and omissions insurance is a cost we are glad to pay to help insure all parties.
+Therefore, the professional errors and omissions insurance is a cost we are glad to pay to help insure all parties.

 May I have a copy of the policy?